SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 - The FDA has yet to act on Merck's molnupiravir, 2 weeks after the narrow AMDAC vote in favor of it.
 Britain has authorized it <sup id="fn6a">[[6]](#fn6)</sup>, but France rejected it. <sup id="fn7a">[[7]](#fn7)</sup>
-- Paxlovid is moving along, everything looks good so far from what's available.
+- Paxlovid is moving along.
+Everything looks good so far, from what little is available.
 - On the other hand, what's available is from a relatively slim press release.
 (I haven't dug into clinicaltrials.gov to see if there's an official report there yet.)